ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 proc { |a, b| a <=> b }
 ~~~

 These parameters are actually local variables.
-If an existing local of the
+If an existing local variable
-same name exists when the block executes, that variable will be modified by
+of the same name exists when the block executes, that variable will be
-the call to the block.
+modified by the call to the block.
 This may or may not be a good thing.

 Typically, arguments are passed to a block using `yield` (or an iterator that
 calls `yield`), or by using the `Proc.call` method.